kas0079/vscode-jolievisualize/README.md

 -   `jolievisualize.buildFolder`: Relative path to where the project should build to.
 The default is `./build`.
 -   `jolievisualize.buildMethod`: Deployment method to use for the build.
 Only `docker-compose` is supported at the moment.
--   `jolievisualize.architectureFile`: Standard visualization file to get the top-level service information from.
+-   `jolievisualize.architectureFile`: Standard architecture file to get the top-level service information from.
 The default is `./architecture.jolie.json`.

 ## All Commands